quicwg/base-drafts/draft-ietf-quic-http.md

 The CANCEL_PUSH frame has no defined flags.

-The CANCEL_PUSH frame carries a 32-bit Push ID that identifies the server push that is being cancelled (see {{frame-push-promise}}).
+The CANCEL_PUSH frame carries a Push ID encoded as a variable-length integer.
+The Push ID identifies the server push that is being cancelled (see
+{{frame-push-promise}}).

 If the client receives a CANCEL_PUSH frame, that frame might identify a Push ID that has not yet been mentioned by a PUSH_PROMISE frame.